 The most accurate way to know when you can remove the pork chops from the oven is to know its internal temperature.
 And for this you need a digital thermometer.

-- 4 boneless center-cut pork chops, at least 1 inch thick (get the fattiest chops you can find)
+- 4 boneless center-cut pork chops, at least 1 inch (25 mm) thick (get the chops with the most fat that you can find)

 - 1/3 cup pure maple syrup, preferably Grade B if you have it on hand, plus more to taste